AndersMunkN/Munk-Nielsen/content/supervision/overall/index.md

 ---
-categories: []
-date: 2023-03-23 11:00:00+01:00
+date: 2025-06-10
 draft: false
 image:
   caption: # caption if you add a picture
   focal_point: Left
-summary: What can you expect from me as a supervisor, and what do I expect from you?
+summary: Start here to find information and an overview of my supervision pages.
 tags:
 - supervision
-title: Aligning expectations
+title: Main supervision page
-weight: 2
+weight: 1
 ---

-# Tips
+# General information about supervision

+* [Aligning expectations](/supervision/expectations): what can you expect from me and what do I expect from you?
+* [Choosing a topic](/supervision/topic): what's right for you?
+* [Writing a thesis](/supervision/writing): how to write a thesis in economics.
+* [Using AI tools](/supervision/ai): you need to use them, but how?
+* [Project management](/supervision/management): how do you plan and structure the largest project of your life so far?

+## General tips

 * **Groups:** I recommend working in a group.
 * **Read other theses:** You can find previuos student theses, and it is important to read at least two good ones early on to get a sense of the format, writing style, and structure.
 Ask the study administraiton for access.